 This Posts may contain affiliate links.
 This means we earn a commission from sales made via product links in this post.
 For more information click here.

+Your kids will love these genius science experiments that seem like magic.
+Simple to set up and loads of fun for families.
+Try these magical science experiments at home and wow your kids.
 I recently organized a Harry Potter event for tweens.
 It was a blast!
 We made wands and dressed up in robes.
 The best part of the event was the magical activities.
 These were actually science experiments in disguise.
 We had a lot of fun with them and the tweens were super impressed.

 Sometimes science can be pretty magical.

-Set up some of these magical experiments and impress your kids by bringing gummy worms to life, changing the colors of liquid, growing crystals, or magically inflating balloons with a simple spell.
+Set up some of these magical science experiments and impress your kids by bringing gummy worms to life, changing the colors of liquid, growing crystals, or magically inflating balloons with a simple spell.

 Have fun!
 Enjoy the wide eyed wonder and the exclamations of delight.
 I know I did!

 11 Magical Science Experiments To Wow Your Kids

 Bitz and Giggles has instructions for great experiment that lets you make gummy worms come alive!

 Transform eggs into sparkling geodes.
 Wow!